microsoft/nodeengine/README.md

 You need to run these steps only once.
 If you already installed the dependencies you can skip to the next section and start Node Engine service.

+- Enable Long File Paths on Windows

+      1. Press Win + R, type regedit, and press Enter to open the Registry Editor.
+      2. Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem.
+      3. Find the LongPathsEnabled key.
+If it doesn’t exist, right-click on the FileSystem key, select New > DWORD (32-bit) Value, and name it LongPathsEnabled.
+      4. Double-click on LongPathsEnabled, set its value to 1, and click OK.
 - Install python 3.11
 - Create Python virtual environment: